 Me: No.

-I never expected Goldie to agree to these conditions.
-Which, to be honest, was part of the reason I made them.
+I didn’t expect Goldie to agree to these conditions, which, frankly, was part of the reason I insisted upon them.

 The other reason?
 Like I said, they’re just best clinical practices.

-When someone with borderline personality disorder has multiple professionals in their orbit—therapists, social workers, case managers, probation officers, their partner’s therapist, their child’s therapist (or all of the above)—releases of information are essential.
+When someone with borderline personality disorder has multiple professionals in their orbit — therapists, social workers, case managers, probation officers, their partner’s therapist, their child’s therapist — releases of information are essential.

 Why?
 Because it keeps everyone on the same page.
-And it makes it a lot harder for the BPD to triangulate, manipulate, or split providers against each other.
+It also makes it more difficult for the BPD to triangulate, manipulate, or split providers against each other.

-If you’re dealing with someone like Goldie, you don’t just need therapy.
+If you’re dealing with someone like Goldie, as a spouse or a therapist, you need to BPD-proof yourself

-My best guess?
-Goldie realized she couldn’t manipulate or control my work with Victor if she wasn’t in the room to puppetmaster the session.
+So what likely happened?
+My best guess is that Goldie realized she wouldn’t be able to manipulate or control my work with Victor if she wasn’t in the room to puppet-master the session and spin her narratives.

-If I ever hear from Victor again, it’ll likely be after the divorce begins—and things get ugly.
+If I ever hear from Victor again, it’ll likely be after the divorce begins and things get ugly—or uglier.
 Hopefully, they won’t bring kids into the mix.
-Not unless—and until—Goldie stops manipulating and stabilizes.
+Not unless or until Goldie stops manipulating and stabilizes.

 Up Next: A Deep Dive into BPD Manipulation Tactics